bqShina/pointsbet-assessment-solution/README.md

 - Correct the typo of the method name 'ToCommaSeparatedList'
 - Add an if statement to check if the input arguments are valid
 - Improve the for loop by removing the redundant code
+- Refactoring the name of stringBuilder to make the codebase easy to read